chrisgirdler1981/Shatterford-MCC-Website/README.md

 ## Description

 this website was to be designed in a way that has a simple layout, much like websites from yesteryear.
-The users of this site both current members and prospective or other clubs are likely to be of an older generation, therefor I wanted it to be as familiar and straightforward as I could manage.
+The users of this site both prospective or current members or even other clubs are ptentially to be of an older generation, therefor I wanted it to be as familiar and straightforward as I could manage.
 It consists of four pages: Home, About, Gallery, and Contact.

 ## Pages